Teacher Advisory Committee

 Denise Weinhoeft-Renfro, Director, Academy of Green Technology, Douglas Byrd High School

-Jason Carter is in his 19th year as an educator.
-He currently teaches 7th and 8th grade science, but over the years he has also taught middle grades math and social studies and served as a middle school administrator.
-Along with this experience, Jason is a Fulbright Teacher for Global Classrooms honoree and a Science Ambassador for the National Center for Science Education.
-His work in the NCSE includes developing curriculum for teaching climate change along with delivering professional development on this curriculum.
-He also assists The Science House Mountain Office in providing workshops on integrating literacy and STEM.
-He enjoys weaving literature, games, engineering design, citizen science, and a global lens into science curriculum.
+Jason Carter has been an educator for over 20 years.
+He currently helps run the Satellite Office of The Science House, an outreach extension of the College of Sciences at NC State.
+Through this role, he is supporting STEM educators in 18 counties in western North Carolina.
+Along with this experience, Jason is a Fulbright Teacher for Global Classrooms honoree, a STEM Educators for Equity and Diversity (SEED) Fellow, and a Science Ambassador for the National Center for Science Education.
+His work in the NCSE includes developing a curriculum for teaching climate change along with delivering professional development on this curriculum.
+He is also a Fellow for the North Carolina Science Leadership Association.
+Jason enjoys weaving literature, games, engineering design, citizen science, and a global lens into science curriculum.

 Project Lead the Way Coordinator, Burke County Public Schools